Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Introduction

-In the homogeneous spin systems, where the discrete symmetry [$Z_2$ for the Ising system] is breaking down spontaneously, the ground state [the pair] is unique, and all excitations have a finite energy, the gap.
+In the homogeneous spin systems, where the discrete symmetry, like $Z_2$ for the Ising system, breaks down spontaneously, the ground state [or the pair of ground states] is unique, and all excitations have a finite energy, the gap.
 Non-frustrating disorder induces tails of the density of states inside the gap.
-In two dimensions these excitations are the domain walls, encircling the connected area of the flipped spins.
+In two dimensions these excitations are the domain walls, encircling the connected area of flipped spins.
 The longer the domain wall is, the more excitation energy it brings in.
-Similarly, the ground state of the two-dimensional Gaussian random bond Ising model is probably also unique \cite{Newman}, whereas the low-energy excitations are droplets \cite{McMillanDroplet,BrayMooreDroplet,FH,FHlong}, representing connected clusters of flipped spins with fractal like boundaries.
-Since the two dimensions lie below the lower critical dimension of the spin glass phase,\cite{BY} the energy of the droplets, albeit distributed randomly, scales with the droplet size $L$ as $\epsilon\propto 1/L^\theta$, where the exponent $\theta\approx 0.29$ has been found in multiple studies. \cite{BrayMoore,McMillanGaussian,KatzgraberYoungTheta} The boundary of the droplet (the domain wall) treads a long fractal path before its total energy, locally positive and negative due to the frustration, will be fine-tuned into some positive value close to zero.
-From the thermodynamic point of view these droplet excitations represent two-level, flipped/non-flipped, states, presumably non-interacting. \cite{AndersonHalperinVarma} They determine the free energy and the specific heat at low temperatures.
+Similarly, the ground state of the two-dimensional Gaussian random bond Ising model is probably also unique~\cite{Newman,Arguin}, whereas the low-energy excitations are droplets~\cite{FH,McMillanDroplet,BrayMooreDroplet}, representing connected clusters of flipped spins with fractal-like boundaries.
+Since the two dimensions lie below the lower critical dimension of the spin glass phase~\cite{BY}, the energy of the droplets, albeit distributed randomly, scales with the droplet size $L$ as $\epsilon\propto L^\theta$, where the exponent $\theta\approx - 0.295$ has been found in multiple studies~\cite{BrayMoore,McMillanGaussian,Amoruso,KatzgraberYoungTheta,HoudayerHartmann}.
+The boundary of the droplet (the domain wall) treads a long fractal path before its total energy, locally positive and negative due to the frustration, will be fine-tuned into some positive value close to zero.
+From the thermodynamic point of view these droplet excitations represent two-level, flip/non-flip states, taken as non-interacting~\cite{AndersonHalperinVarma}.
+They determine the free energy and the specific heat at low temperatures.
 The extended low-energy excitations can be studied by methods of classical statistics, despite that at low temperatures the quantum fluctuations dominate on small scales.
 In the work~[\onlinecite{CheungMcMillanGaussian}] the density of states for a continuous and symmetric distribution of the bond interactions was found to be finite at zero energy and growing linearly with the excitation energy.
-Accordingly, the specific heat was found to behave linearly, $C\propto T$, at low temperatures \cite{MorgensternBinder2,CheungMcMillanGaussian}.
+Accordingly, the specific heat was found to behave linearly, $C\propto T$, at low temperatures~\cite{CheungMcMillanGaussian,Thomas,JLMM}.